vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 1. On the **Review + create** tab, if the "Validation passed" message is displayed, click **Create**.

-    If the "Validation passed" message is displayed, you will need to go back and check your work before you can create your configuration.
+    If the "Validation passed" message is not displayed, you will need to go back and check your work before you can create your configuration.

 1. On the **IoT device configuration** pane, under **Configuration Name**, verify that your new **firmwareupdate** configuration is listed.